alxshelepenok/lumen/content/posts/ic-action-an-open-source-github-action-to-deploy-canisters-to-the-internet-computer.md

 ### Using Fleek's IC Deploy Action

-Kick things off by configuring and deploying a project to the Internet Computer using the [dfx CLI](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html).
-You have to start with this so that your repository has the right canister identifiers and configuration files.
+Here's the [IC Deploy Action's repository](https://github.com/FleekHQ/IC-Deploy-Action), you can also find it in the action marketplace.
+But, before getting started with the IC Action, kick things off by configuring and deploying a project to the Internet Computer using the [dfx CLI](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html).

+You have to start with this so that your repository has the right canister identifiers and the configuration files to fill in the necessary GitHub secrets.

 To create a new project with the dfx CLI: